How To Be Unhappy: 10 Surefire Ways To Be Unhappy in Life

 Your desire to change others stems from an improvement you wish to see about yourself, in your life.
 So rather than change others, ask yourself: “What is the change I want to see about myself, about my life?”
 Then, work on that.
 You will find that as you work through the changes, the things that used to bother you about others will no longer be an issue.

-- Ask Celes: How Can One Be More Accepting of Others?
+- How to Be More Accepting of Others

 - Be a Better Me in 30 Days Program – Day 22: Mirror an Annoyance